kanaka/mal/process/guide.md

 * Add support for the other basic data type to your reader and printer
   functions: string, nil, true, and false.
 These become mandatory at step 4.
-When a string is read, a slash followed by a doublequote is translated into a plain doublequote character and a slash followed by "n" is translated into a newline.
+When a string is read, the following transformations are
+  applied: a backslash followed by a doublequote is translated into a plain doublequote character, a backslash followed by "n" is translated into a newline, and a backslash followed by another backslash is translated into a single backslash.
 To properly print a string (for step 4 string functions), the `pr_str` function needs another parameter called `print_readably`.
-When `print_readably` is true, doublequotes and newlines are translated into their printed representations (the reverse of the reader).
+When `print_readably` is true, doublequotes, newlines, and backslashes are translated into their printed representations (the reverse of the reader).
 The `PRINT` function in the main program should call `pr_str` with print_readably set to true.

 * Add support for the other mal types: keyword, vector, hash-map, and atom.